-There were no ordinary shares of Oliver's Real Food Limited issued on the exercise of options during the year ended 30 June 2022 and up to the date of this report, other than those outlined in the table above.
+There were no ordinary shares of Oliver's Real Food Limited issued on the exercise of options during the year ended 30 June 2023 and up to the date of this report.

 Indemnity and insurance of officers

 The company has indemnified the directors and executives of the company for costs incurred, in their capacity as a director or executive, for which they may be held personally liable, except where there is a lack of good faith.